MissionTo enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 Boys & Girls Clubs of South Puget Sound is a nonprofit 501(c)(3) organization (tax ID number: 91-0759832)

-The Clubs served many kids in the area and soon became very popular leading to the development of other new Clubs beginning with the South End in 1954.
-The Eastside Club soon followed beginning operations in the Hillsdale Community Center and the Northwest Club started as an athletic association that eventually evolved into a Club operating in a remodeled church at 30th and Cheyenne.
-A capital campaign was held in 1979 leading to the construction of the current Davies and Gonyea Branch opened in 1981, which was spearheaded by Doug Gonyea.
+The Clubs served many kids in the area and soon became very popular, leading to the development of other new Clubs beginning with the South End in 1954.
+The East Side Club soon followed, beginning operations in the Hillsdale Community Center and the Northwest Club, which started as an athletic association that eventually evolved into a Club operating in a remodeled church at 30th and Cheyenne.
+A capital campaign spearheaded by Doug Gonyea was held in 1979 leading to the construction and opening in 1981 of the current Al Davies and Gonyea Branches.

-In 1965 recognizing the need to develop an association with all Clubs in Tacoma, Boys Clubs of Tacoma was formed.
-In 1982 the organization officially changed its name to Boys & Girls Clubs of Tacoma.
-During this time Boys Clubs of America changed its name to Boys & Girls Clubs of America and Boys & Girls Clubs of Tacoma began formally serving girls as members.
+In 1965, recognizing the need to develop an association with all Clubs in Tacoma, Boys Clubs of Tacoma and Pierce County was formed.
+In 1982 the organization officially changed its name to Boys & Girls Clubs of Tacoma and Pierce County.
+In 1990 the Boys Clubs of America changed its name to Boys & Girls Clubs of America and Boys & Girls Clubs of Tacoma and Pierce County began formally serving girls as members.
 The Clubs worked hard to develop training and facility improvements that would provide equal access and inclusion for girls.

-Other communities saw the importance of the work being done in Tacoma.
-A group of business leaders, with strong support from the Lakewood Rotary Club, began raising funds in 1993 to establish a Club in Lakewood.
-In 1996 construction began on the branch facility adjacent to Lakeview Elementary School and a new Club was dedicated in 1997 as the Lakewood Branch.
-The organization became B
+Other communities saw the importance of the work going on in Tacoma.
+A group of business leaders, with strong support from the Lakewood Rotary Club, established the Lakewood Branch of Boys & Girls Clubs of Tacoma and Pierce County, operating out of Lakeview Elementary from 1993-1996.
+Construction began in 1996 on the branch facility adjacent to the elementary school and a new Club was dedicated in 1997 as the Lakewood Branch.

 In 1999 the Board approved the $5.9 million Campaign for Kids designed to improve and enhance the existing Clubs along with providing dollars targeted at staff retention, worker benefits and training.
 In 2001 the Campaign for Kids $5.9 million goal was exceeded by nearly $1.3 million, reaching a total of $7.2 million.

-Construction and renovation took place during the campaign and in 2001 the first BOTTLAB, (Building Opportunity Through Technology) opened at the East Side Branch.
+Construction and renovation took place during the campaign and in 2001 the first BOTT Lab, (Building Opportunity Through Technology) a 4,000 square foot state of the art technology center, opened at the East Side Branch.
 In 2002 and 2003 renovations to the East Side, D.A.
 Gonyea and Al Davies Clubs were completed, finishing the first phase of the growth and development plan.
-The new look to the facilities attracted more kids and got the board even more excited about the organizations future.
-As more and more communities witnessed the success of the organization and in response to many requests to move into unserved or underserved areas in 2002, the South Pierce County Branch was formed and began by operating Outreach Sites in Bethel and Franklin Pierce School Districts.
-In 2003 the Outreach program expanded to include three additional schools.
+Membership was approximately 10,000.
+The new look to the facilities attracted more kids and excited the board even more about the future of the organization.
+As more and more communities witnessed the success of the organization and in response to many requests to move into new or under-served areas in 2002, the South Pierce County Branch was formed and began by operating 4 Outreach Sites in Bethel and Franklin Pierce School Districts.
+In 2003 the Outreach program expanded to include three additional schools and was officially chartered in 2005.

 History of Boys & Girls Clubs of America